-- 1. With Adaptive Delivery on Internet Explorer, ActiveX is tried first, but Java is tried second if ActiveX is disabled. - 2.
-PSAL support for Firefox was added in PCS 8.2r5 / PPS 5 3r5.
-Previous versions of the gateways attempted to invoke Java for Firefox. - 3.
-Chrome is compatible rather than fully qualified on Windows. - 4.
+- 1. PSAL support for Firefox was added in PCS 8.2r5 / PPS 5 3r5.
+Previous versions of the gateways attempted to invoke Java for Firefox. - 2.
+Chrome is compatible rather than fully qualified on Windows. - 3.
 Edge browser support for launching Pulse Secure Desktop Clients was introduced in PCS 8.2r1 & PPS 5.3r1.
 Edge browser support for other Pulse Secure gateway functions (admin console, other clients, etc.) was added in PCS 8.2r3 and PPS 5.3r3.
-For details about Pulse Secure gateway support for the Edge browser, please see the relevant Pulse Secure gateway documentation. - 5.
+For details about Pulse Secure gateway support for the Edge browser, please see the relevant Pulse Secure gateway documentation. - 4.
 Chrome and Firefox on macOS are not supported (only Safari is supported on macOS), but PSAL will be invoked if an attempt is made to use either Chrome or Firefox on macOS for the Pulse Secure Desktop Client or Host Checker.